 The company's gains from the disposal of shares in a domestic or foreign corporation are effectively 95% exempt from corporate income tax (including solidarity surcharge thereon), regardless of the size of the participation and the holding period.
-5% of the gains are treated as non-deductible business expenses and are therefore subject to corporate income tax (plus solidarity surcharge thereon) at a rate of 15.825%.
+5% of the gains are treated as nondeductible business expenses and are therefore subject to corporate income tax (plus solidarity surcharge thereon) at a rate of 15.825%.
 Conversely, losses incurred from the disposal of such shares are not deductible for corporate income tax purposes.
 Currently, there are no specific rules for the taxation of gains arising from the disposal of Portfolio Participations.

 The company is subject to German trade tax (Gewerbesteuer) with respect to its taxable trade profit (Gewerbeertrag) generated at its permanent establishments maintained in Germany (inländische Betriebstätte).
-Depending on the municipal trade tax multiplier applied by the relevant municipal authority (Hebesatz), in most cases trade tax ranges from approximately 7% to 18.2% of the taxable trade profit.
+Depending on the municipal trade tax multiplier applied by the relevant municipal authority (Hebesatz), in most cases trade tax ranges from approximately 7% to 21% of the taxable trade profit.
 When determining the income of the corporation that is subject to corporate income tax, trade tax must not be deducted as a business expense.
 In principle, profits derived from the sale of shares in another domestic and foreign corporation are treated in the same way for trade tax purposes as for corporate income tax purposes.
-Contrary to this, profit shares derived from domestic and foreign corporations are only effectively 95% exempt from trade tax, if the company either held an interest of at least 15% in the share capital of the company making the distribution at the beginning of the relevant assessment period (Erhebungszeitraum) or - in the case of foreign corporations - if the company has held a stake of this size since the beginning of such period and provided that certain further requirements are fulfilled (trade tax participation exemption privilege - gewerbesteuerliches Schachtelprivileg).
-With respect to participations in a foreign corporation as per Article 2 of Council Directive 2011/96/EU of November 30, 2011, or the Parent-Subsidiary Directive, with its registered office in another member state of the European Union, the threshold for the trade tax participation exemption privilege has been increased to 15% in the share capital of the foreign corporation at the beginning of the relevant assessment period (Erhebungszeitraum) as well since January 2020 pursuant to the so-called annual tax bill 2019 (Jahressteuergesetz).
+Contrary to this, profit shares derived from domestic and foreign corporations are only effectively 95% exempt from trade tax, if the company held an interest of at least 15% in the share capital of the company making the distribution at the beginning of the relevant assessment period (Erhebungszeitraum; trade tax participation exemption privilege - gewerbesteuerliches Schachtelprivileg).
 Otherwise, the profit shares will be subject to trade tax in full.
-Additional restrictions apply for profit shares originating from foreign corporations which do not fal